romdotdog/knowledge/math/category-theory/epimorphism.md

 ## with hom-sets

-$f$ is an epimorphism if for every $Z$ there exists an injective function
+$f$ is an epimorphism if for every $Z$, there exists an injective function
 $\text{Hom}(Y, Z) \rightarrowtail \text{Hom}(X, Z) $.[^1]

 [^1]: https://ncatlab.org/nlab/show/epimorphism